-Here we will present you with the basics of creating a game.
+Here we will present the basics of creating a game.

-- The Game type selector is not a configuration; its purpose is to simply categorize your game so as to indicate its nature to the users: treasure hunt, mystery quest or trivia quiz.
+- The Game type selector is not a configuration; its purpose is to categorize your game simply to indicate its nature to the users: treasure hunt, mystery quest, or trivia quiz.

-- You can create any type of challenge regardless of the type of game you choose.
+- You can create any type of challenge regardless of the game type you choose.